E3 STEM

 Employment

-Being a part of E3 STEM will automatically get you networking with professionals in the field.
-By bringing in our extensive list of business partners to do informational interviews our students get a chance to meet with the people who are potentially their colleagues in the future and have honest conversations about their work.
-This program also offers Job Shadows with local businesses and internships that are available to students ready to take a part of their school day and get immersed in the fields they love.
+Being a part of E3 STEM will automatically allow you to network with professionals in the field.
+By bringing in our extensive list of business partners to do informational interviews, our students get to meet with people who are potentially their colleagues in the future and have honest conversations about their work.
+This program also offers job shadowing with local businesses and internships to students ready to participate in their school day and get immersed in the fields they love.
 While we cannot guarantee that students will get hired right out of the program, our partners notice this experience when seeing it on a resume they are considering!
 Get a head start right out of high school by joining the E3 STEM program at AVHS.

-Exploration and Education are two big pieces in the STEM path, but the most important one may be to get employment in your chosen field.
-With the E3 STEM program we are committed to helping our students get hired right out of high school or have the experiences needed to find work while pursuing a higher education degree.
-It is important to remember that both experience and education are important to employers!
+Exploration and education are two big pieces in the STEM path, but the most important one may be getting employment in your chosen field.
+With the E3 STEM program, we are committed to helping our students get hired right out of high school or have the experience needed to find work while pursuing a higher education degree.
+It is important to remember that both experience and education are essential to employers!
 We prepare our students in many ways as they approach graduation, and here is the layout of one of them - Get Hired Workshops:

 Professional Behavior and Attire - Students learn understand appropriate workplace behavior and dress.
 In this workshop, students will: